Shared value in energy.

 Technologies now exist that can enable new pricing structures, which can act to make power cheaper for everyone.
 I’ll try not to make you cross-eyed: essentially, with incentives to flatten peaks in demand, consumers can have a hand in cutting their own individual bills, and at the same time reducing the wholesale cost of power for us all (essentially reducing cross-subsidies, and helping to stymie the steep, but rare, “peaks” in demand that are a major contributor the overall cost of making us power).
 It also helps cut infrastructure spend, reducing the need for power stations only switched on the few days a year when it gets very hot, we all want air-conditioning, and demand skyrockets.

 Both consumers and companies stand to benefit from lower costs, and the lower capital investment needed to keep the lights on.
-Especially when the object of much of this investment (peaking plants) generally sits ideally for more than 350 days of the year.
-A potential niche product, for special type of customer, first mover benefits await the brave company who tries new pricing models – that nudge or direct better demand-side energy supply management.
+Especially when the object of much of this investment (peaking plants) generally sits, idle, for more than 350 days of the year.
+A potential niche product, for special type of customer, first mover benefits await the brave company that delivers take-up of new pricing models – that nudge or direct better demand-side energy supply management.

 A bit slippery to explain.
 But with very real social benefits in improving affordability of an essential service.
 With that comes better access for anyone for whom an energy bills takes a major chunk out of the weekly pay cheque.